 Floating Glass Corner

 Our clients loved the character of the original house – it was one of the reasons they were buying it – and so it was important to reflect this in the architectural design.
 Original London yellow stock bricks were used for the walls that were reclaimed from a building of the same period.
 The design also uses the same reclaimed brickwork internally to add warmth to the new interior spaces.
 Up-Down wall lights pick out the texture of the brickwork, adding more character, especially at night.

 Glass Roof Lights

 With this much opening up of the back of the original house the structural engineering design for the extension was very important.
 We merged the structural engineering and the architectural design by using a structural fin wall to divide the space between the kitchen and the dining room.
 The concrete was cast and polished on site as a feature of the design.

 The kitchen was designed to sit towards the back of the newly extended space so that it had easy access to the utility room and garage.
-Then the kitchen itself was flown in from Germany, along with a team of fitters, taking just 3 days to complete a perfect installation on site.
+Then the kitchen itself was flown in from Germany, along with a team of fitters, taking just 3 days to complete installation on site.
 Due to the precision of the design, unlike most installations, the worktop was installed at the same time and did not need to be templated and fitted at a later date.